abhishek-jana/Movie-Recommendation-System/README.md

 This is a movie recommendation system that suggests movies to users based on their preferences.
 The system utilizes various recommendation methods, including content-based filtering (most popular movies), collaborative filtering, and recommendation specific to existing users, to provide personalized movie recommendations.

+A small deployed version of this app can be found [here](https://movie-recommeder.streamlit.app/)

 ## Features

 - **Movie search**: Users can search for specific movies and view detailed information about them, including ratings and reviews.